victorlalive/victorlalive/README.md

 -->
 # Victor Lalive d'Epinay

-Biology BSc student at the University of Geneva, moving into computational immunology.
+Biology BSc student at the University of Geneva, moving into computational biology.
+Interested in neurosciences and immunology.

 ## Currently